ipfs/ipfs-docs/docs/how-to/use-existing-private-key.md

 1. In the config file (`~/.ipfs/config`), following the [config specification](https://github.com/ipfs/go-ipfs/blob/master/docs/config.md#identityprivkey) to store the default private key.
 2. In the Keystore (`~/.ipfs/keystore`), following the [fs-repo specification](https://github.com/ipfs/specs/blob/master/REPO_FS.md) to store all other private keys.

-Private keys are handled programmatically through code or via the CLI.
+Private keys are handled programmatically through code or through the CLI.
 Here we will show you how to use your existing private keys using both methods.

 ## CLI (`go-ipfs`)